Fanny Rowe

-Frances Rowe (26 June 1913 – 31 August 1988) was an English stage, film and television actress.
+Frances Mabel Morton (née Rowe, 26 June 1913 – 31 July 1988) was an English stage, film and television actress.

 Early years

 Rowe was born in Preston, Lancashire, the daughter of a parson, and educated at Channing School For Girls in Highgate and then went on to study at Newnham College, Cambridge.

 Stage

 Rowe's acting career started in the Marlowe Society, Cambridge.
-She then worked in repertory theatre at Newcastle, Coventry, Harrogate, Worthing, Dundee and Windsor.
+She then worked on the West End and in repertory theatre from 1936 onward, at Newcastle, Coventry, Harrogate, Worthing, Dundee and Windsor.

-She appeared in many theatrical productions both in London's West End and also in the USA.
+She appeared in many theatrical productions both on the West End and also in the United States.
 Her American stage debut was in Man and Superman.
 In 1951 she was awarded the Clarence Derwent Award (her real name Frances Rowe is listed).
 She played the part of Alex Cornwall in Who Goes There!.
+In 1952 she was in John Clements' comedy The Happy Marriage.
 In 1955 she starred in the J.B.
 Priestley play Mr. Kettle and Mrs. Moon.

 Radio

 Rowe made her American radio debut on Grand Central Station.